gillian-guide/gillian-guide.github.io/docs/en/resources/troubleshooting.md

 - Social Club achievements cannot be acquired on downgraded versions.
 - Night shadows are limited, including lack of headlight and lamppost shadows (intended to reduce bugs).
 - Over long playtime, world starts to disappear and the game becomes unplayable.
 The only solution is restarting the game.
+- Car washes appear everywhere in the world arbitrarily after installing mods.
+The only solution is starting a new savefile (problem will go away the next time you load that new savefile).

 ---